parvkpr/parvkpr.github.io/_projects/safedec.md

 </div>

 <p>
-  A way to enforce these rules could be through fine tuning a pretrained model on safe demonstrations.
+  A possible way to enforce these rules could be through fine tuning a pretrained model on safe demonstrations.
 However, retraining is expensive and can’t ensure provable safety due to model stochasticity.
-To overcome this challenge, We need a <strong>inference-time</strong> way to enforce safety requirements.
+To overcome this challenge, We need an <strong>inference-time</strong> approach to enforce safety requirements.
 </p>
 </section>